Why Prepaid Wireless?

 know what you're thinking; it's too good to be true?!
 Well,

-take over postpaid as the dominant choice, and we've already seen a
+over prepaid, and we've already seen a

 shift in the mindset that people have towards prepaid.
 More